Massively multiplayer online role-playing game: Social interaction

 MMORPGs almost always have tools to facilitate communication between players.
 Many MMORPGs offer support for in-game guilds or clans, though these will usually form whether the game supports them or not.

 In addition, most MMOGs require some degree of teamwork in parts of the game.
 These tasks usually require players to take on roles in the group, such as protecting other players from damage (called tanking), "healing" damage done to other players or damaging enemies.

 MMORPGs generally have Game Moderators or Game Masters (frequently referred to as GMs or "mods"), who may be paid employees or unpaid volunteers who attempt to supervise the world.
 Some GMs may have additional access to features and information related to the game that are not available to other players and roles.

 Relationships formed in MMORPGs can often be just as intense as relationships formed between friends or partners met outside the game, and often involve elements of collaboration and trust between players.

 Roleplaying

 Most MMORPGs provide different types of classes that players can choose.
 Among those classes, a small portion of players choose to roleplay their characters, and there are rules that provide functionality and content to those who do.
 Community resources such as forums and guides exist in support of this play style.

-For example, if a player wants to play a priest role in his MMORPG world, he might buy a cope from a shop and learn priestly skills, proceeding to speak, act, and interact with others as their character would.
+For example, if a player wants to play a priest role in his MMORPG world, that player might buy a cope from a shop and learn priestly skills, proceeding to speak, act, and interact with others as their character would.
 This may or may not include pursuing other goals such as wealth or experience.
 Guilds or similar groups with a focus on roleplaying may develop extended in-depth narratives using the setting and resources similar to those in the game world.